Hawthorne at a glance

 Median age 37

-Welcome to Hawthorne.
+What to know about Hawthorne.

 Hawthorne (4171) sits in the Brisbane region of Queensland.
-The median house here is $618,000, below the Queensland median of around $780K.
+The median house here is $2,100,000, well above the Queensland median of around $780K.

 Hawthorne has roughly 5,090 residents, with a typical family-age mix.
 Households are mostly owner-occupied.
 Day-to-day life here is very walkable, with most errands manageable on foot.